 Many local authorities appoint a mayor, who is the ceremonial leader of the council.
 In some towns, a mayor is elected to be the effective leader of the administration.
 London has 33 local authorities, with the Greater London Authority and the Mayor of London coordinating policies across the capital.
 For most local authorities, local elections for councillors are held in May every year.
 Many candidates stand for council election as members of a political party.

 Since 1997, some powers have been devolved from the central government to give people in Wales, Scotland and Northern Ireland more control over matters that directly affect them.
-There has been a Welsh Assembly and a Scottish Parliament since 1999.
+There has been a Welsh Assembly (now called the Senedd) and a Scottish Parliament since 1999.
 There is also a Northern Ireland Assembly, although this has been suspended on a few occasions.

-Policy and laws governing defence, foreign affairs, immigration, taxation and social security all remain under central UK government control.
+Policy and laws governing defence, foreign affairs, social security and most taxation all remain under central UK government control.
 However, many other public services, such as education, are controlled by the devolved administrations.

-The devolved administrations each have their own civil service.
+The devolved administrations each have their own civil servants.

 The Welsh government

-The Welsh government and National Assembly for Wales are based in Cardiff, the capital city of Wales.
-The National Assembly has 60 Assembly members (AMs) and elections are held every four years using a form of proportional representation.
-Members can speak in either Welsh or English, and all of the Assembly’s publications are in both languages.
+The Welsh government and the Senedd are based in Cardiff, the capital city of Wales.
+There are 60 members of the Senedd (SMs) and elections are held every four years using a form of proportional representation.
+Members can speak in either Welsh or English, and all of the Senedd’s publications are in both languages.

-The Assembly has the power to make laws for Wales in 20 areas, including:
+The Senedd has the power to make laws for Wales in 21 areas, including:

 • education and training